 Percussion Studies at Eastern Connecticut State University provides the opportunity to explore all facets of percussion performance and education within an individualized studio environment.
 The curriculum is designed to develop a high level of musicianship and performance, and give the student a variety of enriching musical opportunities in a well-rounded total percussion education of snare drum, timpani, and mallets along with the study of multi-percussion, drum set, and world percussion.

-As of January 2016, the percussion studio occupies a brand new state-of-the-art building located at the heart of the Eastern campus.
+As of January 2016, the percussion studio occupies a state-of-the-art building located at the heart of the Eastern campus.
 Along with several rehearsal and practice facilities, the Fine Arts Instructional Center boasts one of the finest collections of percussion instruments in the New England region.

 For more information on Percussion Studies at Eastern, please contact Jeff Calissi.

 For more information on the Eastern Percussion Ensemble, visit the Eastern Percussion Ensembles page.